alwayshigh/BTN-AutoDL/README.md

 ## Installation
 1. **HexChat v2.12.3**
-  When Installing HexChat please select the options below.
-If you already have HexChat installed rerun the the installer to install python capabilities.
-None of your current settings will be changed.

   ![alt text](http://oi63.tinypic.com/2rna7bo.jpg "Hexchat Python install")
+  **Important:** You will need to rerun hexchat installer to enabled python 2.7 plugin support.
+If you already have HexChat, reinstalling wont edit your current HexChat settings.

 2. **Python Modules**
   Run Command Prompt as administrator and enter the following: